-In addition to the traditional routing that engages the usage of the rented phone numbers—DIDs—CarrierX allows its partners to use prefixes for routing.
+In addition to the traditional routing that engages the usage of rented phone numbers—DIDs—CarrierX allows its partners to use prefixes for outbound routing.

 Prefixes are virtual routing entries that any partner may create.

-When an outbound call is received by a endpoint, the destination for the call is checked for a match with all prefixes defined by its owner.
-If a match is present, the routing defined on the prefix object will be used.
+The general rule is: when an outbound call is received by an endpoint, the dialed number is checked for a match with all the prefixes defined by its owner on the source trunk group of that endpoint.
+If a match is found, the routing defined on the prefix object will be used.

-The following limitations are applied when the partners choose to use prefixes:
+The following limitations are applied when a partner chooses to use prefixes:

-- Prefixes may only route to trunks within trunk groups on the same partner.
-No traffic to other partners or to the PSTN is allowed.
+- Prefixes may only route to trunk groups that exist on the same partner.

 How do Prefixes Work?

-Each prefix is associated with a trunk group.
-For the proper routing, the trunk group must contain at least one trunk linked with the destination endpoint.
+In any case, a prefix always has a destination trunk group defined, which must contain at least one trunk linked with a destination endpoint.

-When the call is received by the “source” endpoint (e.g., from an external application), and it contains the match for the prefix, it is then routed to the trunk group associated with the prefix.
-The trunk group contains the trunk that is linked to the destination endpoint.
-This endpoint serves as an exit point for the traffic to another external application (External application #2 in the figure below):
+When a call is created by a source endpoint (e.g., when it is initiated by an external application of the same partner), and it contains a match for a prefix set up on that endpoint’s trunk group, such call is then routed to a trunk group associated with that prefix.
+The trunk group contains a trunk that is linked to a destination endpoint.
+This endpoint serves as an exit point for the traffic to another external application of the partner (External application #4 in the figure above).

-If routing is intended only within a partner internal traffic and no calls are aimed at going to the PSTN, prefixes are preferred since there is no reason to use up an actual phone number and it is more obvious that it is not going to be PSTN traffic.
+As noted above, prefix routing is similar to DID routing.
+However, if routing is intended only within a partner’s internal traffic and no calls are aimed at going to the PSTN, prefixes are preferred since there is no reason to use up an actual phone number and it is obvious that it is not going to be PSTN traffic.

 For example, if a partner has a prefix for

-Moreover, this routing will be respected even if the partner with the prefix set up does not own any numbers that start with
+Moreover, this routing will be respected even if this partner with this prefix set up does not own any numbers that start with

 516. In this case all the traffic to the numbers with this area code will also be routed to the trunk group associated with the specified prefix.

-Prefixes can be used to create partners which use CarrierX for internal/CarrierX switching only and will never attempt to terminate calls to the PSTN.
+Prefixes can be used to create partners which use CarrierX for internal/CarrierX switching only and will never attempt to make calls to the PSTN.